jbmp/myfinancehub/README.md

 ### Installing & Executing

 * Clone the repository
-* `docker-compose -f docker-compose.dev.yml up --build`
+* `docker-compose -f docker-compose.dev.yml up --build` to run in development mode
+* `docker-compose -f docker-compose.test.yml up --build` to run in test mode

 The `node_modules` folder is not bound between the host and container to maintain isolation.
 However, if you need to view its contents for the sake of IDE assistance, you can: